cube-js/cube/docs/Cube.js-Backend/REST-API.md

 | 403 | Invalid token | The auth token provided is not valid.
 It may be expired or have invalid signature. |
 | 500 | Error message | Cube.js internal server error.
 Check error message for details. |

+### Request Span Annotation

+For monitoring tools such as Cube Cloud proper request span annotation should be provided in `x-request-id` header of a request.
+Each request id should consist of two parts: `spanId` and `requestSequenceId` which define `x-request-id` as whole: `${spanId}-span-${requestSequenceId}`.
+Values of `x-request-id` header should be unique for each separate request.
+`spanId` should define user interaction span such us `Continue wait` retry cycle and it's value shouldn't change during one single interaction.

 ## API Reference

 ### /v1/load